friyiajr/friyiajr/README.md

 ## Hi there 👋

 I'm Dan!
-A software engineer based out of Toronto who is passionate about React, React-Native, Native iOS with Swift and pretty much anything front end 😄.
+A software engineer based out of Toronto who is passionate about React, React-Native, Native iOS, Native Android and pretty much anything front end and mobile 😄.

 This is my professional portfolio as well as where I keep code from my <a href="https://www.youtube.com/channel/UC4Lepw3SuzwYWcHQ6SDPlEQ">YouTube Videos</a>.